 4. That he found a way to travel from Liverpool to Bristol by hitchhiking, which I believed would have involved a great deal of walking on little food that he ate.
 That is just amazing, to think that he served in the war, worked in Canada, lost all his money, but still has the determination to do what was needed...well, what can I say but "what a great guy!"

 5. To never give up on his dream, and he did not!
-His family was supportive, yes, his uncle was a bit hard on him, but I believe this was done in the nature of making sure that Billy was in it for the correct reasons and with all his skills, he was able to show this.
+His family was supportive, yes, his uncle was a bit hard on him, but I believe this was done like making sure that Billy was in it for the correct reasons and with all his skills, he was able to show this.

 My love for Billy Butlin is so very high, and after this story, it's higher!